theocrithary/Pivotal_PKS_Demo/README.md

 - Use these two details together to open your application in a browser;
 http://<Node IP>:<30xxx>

-### You have successfully deployed and tested an app!
+### You have successfully deployed and tested an app!!!!

 ## Troubleshooting Notes: For self signed certs, you will need to perform two tasks;